Focus (2001 film): Critical response

-On Rotten Tomatoes, the film has an approval rating of 56% based on 81 reviews.
+On Rotten Tomatoes, the film has an approval rating of 55% based on 80 reviews.
 The site's consensus reads, "Though full of good intentions, Focus somehow feels dated, and pounds away its points with a heavy hand."
-On Metacritic the film has a score of 53% based on reviews from 27 critics, indicating "mixed or average reviews".
+On Metacritic the film has a score of 53 based on reviews from 27 critics, indicating "mixed or average" reviews.

 Stephen Holden of The New York Times said the film "conveys the eerie claustrophobia and choked-back panic of an especially grim and creepy episode of The Twilight Zone.
-Its view of 1940's America is pointedly opposite from today's prevailing gung-ho nostalgia about World War II.
+Its view of 1940s America is pointedly opposite from today's prevailing gung-ho nostalgia about World War II.
 It pointedly reminds us that prejudice and xenophobia are the flip sides of unity and togetherness."
 Though Holden noted the film's themes are "as subtle as a brickbat" and were handled with more "subtlety and passion" in Arthur Miller's The Crucible, he said Focus "builds up a thunderhead of suspense."
 Holden concluded that the film's subject matter has become relevant again in wake of the September 11 terrorist attacks and anti-Muslim sentiment.
-Roger Ebert of the Chicago Sun-Times gave it 3 out of 4 stars and wrote the film is an effective parable about xenophobia because it "doesn't reach for reality; it's a deliberate attempt to look and feel like a 1940s social problems picture, right down to the texture of the color photography."
+Roger Ebert of the Chicago Sun-Times gave it three out of four stars and wrote the film is an effective parable about xenophobia because it "doesn't reach for reality; it's a deliberate attempt to look and feel like a 1940s social problems picture, right down to the texture of the color photography."

 Criticisms were directed towards the film's "didacticism", the story's implausibilities and its "heavy-handed" messaging, in addition to the casting of Macy and Dern as characters who appear to be Jewish.
 Owen Gleiberman of Entertainment Weekly said the film was miscast and wrote, "The movie...has a topsy-turvy sense of injustice.
 Its central outrage isn’t anti-Semitism, really, but the far more banal fact that Macy and Dern have to endure the inconvenience of being scorned for what they’re not."
 In her review for The Austin Chronicle, Marjorie Baumgarten touched on these points, but concluded, "Still, [the] performances, the story's historical origins, and the inherent goodness and contemporaneity of its storyline make Focus a movie worth viewing."